ejmabunda/alx-higher_level_programming/0x06-python-classes/README.md

 ## Tasks:
 1. `0-square.py` - defines an empty class `Square`
 2. `1-square.py` - defines a `Square` class with a private attribute
+3. `2-square.py` - defines a `Square` class with optional private attribute